abhishekdipu/node_vidly/notes/3_handeling_and_logging_errors/3_handeling_uncought_exception/0_uncaught_exception.md

 ```

 - Explaination:
-  - process: process object is an even emitter (even emmiters are the objects that can emit or publish events)
+  - process: process object is an event emitter (event emmiters are the objects that can emit or publish events)
   - 'process.on': on is methods of process to subscrible to an event.
-  - process.on("uncaughtException") : uncaughtException is an standard node event, this even is raised when we have exception in node process and we have not handled that exception using catch block
+  - process.on("uncaughtException") : uncaughtException is an standard node event, this event is raised when we have exception in node process and we have not handled that exception using catch block